qcq/Chat/README.md

 **cd** has below behiviours

-* *cd ..*, means exit the communication with the current user
+* *cd ..*, means exit the communication with the current user.
-* *cd username*, means the current switch the channel to the wanted talking online user
+* *cd username*, means the current switch the channel to the wanted talking online user.

 **ususal** the common message

 * common message, which will route to the user which want to talk.

+Addtional: Define some Ansi colors, which to indicate the color for the message itself.

+* for red message, The server indicate the user error info.
+* for yellow message, The server indicate the user warning info.
+* for blue message, the server indicate the broadcast message to indicate who is online or offline now.
+* for green meesgae, which as usual message.

 The Software not need the registeration liked things. for right now, just need the userself to give a user name when they use this commandline app.